 The Mighty Upsetter – Enter The Dragon

-from the LP Kung Fu Meets the Dragon, making references to martial arts films that became popular in the mid Seventies (1975, Dip / Re: Justice League)
+From the album Kung Fu Meets The Dragon, with references to martial arts films that became popular in the mid-1970s.
+(1975, Dip / Re: Justice League)

-version of Byles’ smasher Curly Locks with Perry melding rhythm and echo talks (1974, Dip / Re: Doctor Bird)
+Version of Junior Byles’ hit Curly Locks featuring Lee Perry, combining rhythm and echo conversations.
+(1974, Dip / Re: Doctor Bird)

 Lee Perry & The Upsetters – Bush Weed